Azamsaif47/Supervised-multi-llm-Agent/README.md

 ### supervised_agent.py
 Coordinates the SQL Agent and PDF Agent to work together seamlessly.

-### react_ui/
+### app.py
-Frontend interface using React to interact with the agents.
+Streamlit application for the user interface.

 ### main.py
 FastAPI server for handling user inputs and generating audio responses.